bd21/rig/README.md

 The stock cooler is fine but my cpu didn't come with one.
 Comes with thermal paste.

+### GPUs

+1 Gigabyte card, one MSI card.
+The gigabyte card was throttling due to high temps so I took it apart and replaced the thermal pads (Gelid Ultimate 1,2,3mm).
+The thickness of these pads matters a lot.
+I will add some pictures of this eventually.
 ### Power supply

 [Corsair HX1200i 1200W](https://www.ebay.com/itm/358475724644)